Budapestby VisitCity Guides

 Visit thermal baths during shoulder season for best rates and fewer crowds

-Budapest's exceptional public transportation system complements budget accommodation choices perfectly.
-Single tickets cost just €1.22, while a 7-day travel card runs only €17.13 – some of Europe's most economical transit pricing.
-This affordability means you can consider accommodations slightly outside the center without adding significant transportation costs.
+Budapest's amazing public transportation system works perfectly with budget accommodation choices.
+Single tickets cost just €1.22, while a 7-day travel card runs only €17.13.
+Some of Europe's cheapest transit pricing.
+This means you can consider places slightly outside the center without adding much transportation costs.

-The 100E airport shuttle bus connects directly to Deák Ferenc tér for €4, dropping you within walking distance of most budget accommodations in Districts V, VI, and VII.
-Night buses cover main routes after midnight, ensuring you can return safely from late-night adventures without expensive taxi rides.
+The 100E airport shuttle bus connects directly to Deák Ferenc tér for €4.
+Drops you within walking distance of most budget places in Districts V, VI, and VII.
+Night buses cover main routes after midnight, so you can return safely from late-night adventures without expensive taxi rides.

 Modern metro train waiting at a clean, well-lit underground station platform in Budapest